chby/kuben/wp-content/plugins/contact-form-to-email/README.txt

 * Fixed bug in pagination links
 * New feature for adding submission number into the emails
 * Fixed bug with back slashes on submissions

+= 1.1.2 =
+* Compatible with the latest WP versions
+* Improved translation code, compatible with the latest WP versions
+* New translations
+* Auto-detection and auto-solution for captcha image issues in servers with problem with the PHP sessions configuration
+* Fixed warning that appeared with PHP safe mode restrictions
+* Sanitized GET parameters used in queries

+= 1.1.3 =
+* Sanitized parameters used in SQL queries.
+* Support for large forms.
+* Improved translations.
+* Compatible with the latest WordPress 4.2.x version

+= 1.1.4 =
+* Compatible with the WordPress 4.2.2 version

+= 1.1.5 =
+* Removed use of esc_sql for numeric values
+* Fixed XSS vulnerability
+* Fixed bug in translation functions.

+= 1.1.6 =
+* Compatible with the latest WordPress 4.2.3
+* Update to messages list.
+* Better code for captcha image generation.
+* Fixed conflict with zLib library
+* Update to the captcha generation to add content-length header

+== Upgrade Notice ==

+= 1.1.6 =
+* Compatible with the latest WordPress 4.2.3
+* Update to messages list.
+* Better code for captcha image generation.
+* Fixed conflict with zLib library
+* Update to the captcha generation to add content-length header

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support